-Then the cold takes over!
-We'll stay below the freezing mark until midday Wednesday.
+Then, the arctic air invades the Tri-State, and we'll stay below the freezing mark until midday Wednesday.
 But it isn't just the temperature, it's the wind chill.
-Wind chills will be in the 0-10 degree range over this span of time as well.
+Wind chills will be in the 0-10 degree range over this span of time as well during the morning hours, with a feels-like temperature of teens during the day!

 A few slick spots